fenago/deep-learning-for-nlp/Lab Guides/chapter_20/Lab_13.md

 words for each input-output sequence pair.
 Finally, we need to specify to the Embedding layer how long input sequences are.
-We know that there are 50 words because we designed the model, but a good generic way to specify that is to use the second dimension (number of columns) of the input data’s shape.
+We know that there are 50 words because we designed the model, but a good generic way to specify that is to use the second dimension (number of columns) of the input data's shape.
 That way, if you change the length of sequences when preparing data, you do not need to change this data loading code; it is generic.
 # separate into input and output